Eelviny/eelviny.me/source/_posts/2016-06-06-ubuntu-updates-offline.md

 For this method, I've resorted to heavy use of virtual machines to achieve this task.
 Being able to fire up a VirtualBox VM makes testing of this system dead simple, and I have snapshots to rollback to if things don't go well.
 I'm not going to explain virtual machines; that's another topic for another time.
 What's important is to have the Ubuntu-based operating system installed, with **no updates**.
 This is very important!
 By having no installed updates, we can then work out which packages need to be upgraded to reach the newest version.

-For this guide, I'm using Lubuntu 14.04. *Note: Ubuntu releases updated images such as 14.04.3 so make sure you're getting the oldest (14.04)!* You'll want it to be connected to the internet - this system works by using the VM to download the updates, and then having them applied to the actual machine.
+For this guide, I'm using Lubuntu 16.04. *Note: Ubuntu releases updated images so make sure you're getting the oldest!* You'll want it to be connected to the internet - this system works by using the VM to download the updates, and then having them applied to the actual machine.

 ![Synaptic Package Manager](/assets/images/synaptic.jpg){:.float-center}
 Once I got into the operating system, I started by launching Synaptic Package Manager.
 We're not going to be using it the usual way, so pay close attention: